9

 2. Choose the Configure Level up! block option.

-7. On the Level Up! block, click on the Info icon.
+11. In the Level Up! tabs above, click on the Info tab.

 Instructors can use the Customize the levels button underneath the graphical images to tweak the Level Up!
 Levels.